adenant/STATA_Quick_Start/topics/session_2/PITCHME.md

 - In STATA, variable refers to the data, so we call them “local macros” or “locals”

 +++

-# Macros

-- To define a local:
+# Macros: How to define a local macro:
 - Variant 1:
-    - stores “2+2” in a macro called Fred
+  - Stores “2+2” in a macro called Fred
   - Evaluates “2+2” when the macro is called
 ```
 . local Fred 2+2
 ```
 - Variant 2:
   - Evaluates right-hand side immediately and stores results in Fred
 ```
 . local Fred = 2+2
 ```
 +++

-# Macros

-- To use a macro
+# Macros: To use a macro

 - Type `<macro name>’
 - NOTE WELL: the left-hand slashy thing is NOT an apostrophe, but the thing under the tilde on the upper left-hand side of the keyboard

 ```
     . local Fred = 2+2
     . disp `Fred’